nixonsu/lofi-env/README.md

 # lofi-env
 ## About The Project
-Lo-fi and pixel-art themed virtual study environment, equipped with a editable lofi radio, timer, to-do list and relaxing sound effects.
+Lo-fi and pixel-art themed virtual study environment, equipped with an editable lofi radio, timer, to-do list and relaxing sound effects.

 Users can create an account and login to save their settings.